lanl/dsi/docs/README.rst

    source mydsi/bin/activate

-4. Proceed with Step 2 in the "How to build documentation" section.
+4. Proceed with the pip installation in the `How to build documentation`_ section.
 5. When you've completed work, deativate the environment with ``deactivate`` .